Andreas Seppi

 Andreas Seppi (Note: /de-AT/, /it/.) (born 21 February 1984) is an Italian former professional tennis player.
-He reached a career-high singles ranking of world No. 18 on 28 January 2013.
-He became the first Italian to win a title on all three surfaces.
+He reached a career-high singles ranking of world No. 18 in January 2013.
+Seppi won three ATP Tour titles in singles and one in doubles, and was the first Italian to win a title on all three surfaces.

 Personal life

 Seppi hails from the northern Italian province of South Tyrol.
 He was born in Bolzano to Hugo, a truck driver, and Maria-Luise, who worked in a sports shop.
 He grew up with his sister Maria in a village near Bolzano, Kaltern an der Weinstraße.
 Apart from tennis, Andreas loves skiing and is an AC Milan fan, he is a native German speaker and also speaks Italian and English fluently.

-He considers grass and indoor hard courts his favourite surfaces and is coached by Massimo Sartori.
+He considered grass and indoor hard courts his favourite surfaces and was coached by Massimo Sartori.
 His nicknames are Andy and also Seppio, given to him by his coach.

 Equipment and sponsoring

 Seppi used Pro Kennex tennis racquets and wore Fila gear.